jldeen/codefresh/Swarm.md

 > RDOCKER_HOST remote Docker swarm master machine, accessible over SSH (for example, azureuser@azure.southcentralus.cloudapp.azure.com)

+> LOCAL_PORT is port 2375 - the port your Docker Swarm Cluster is listening on

 > CONTAINER_NAME is new Docker container name (use "demo", for example)

 > IMAGE_NAME is the Docker image name (use "nginx", for example)